pdelteil/scammy-bbp/README.md

 ## Details

 - Ignored reports: They never replied back to researcher.
+Never > 2 months and counting.
 - No rewards: They promise rewards for reports in their program, but fail to pay them.
 Sometimes they just say they stopped paying rewards or they can't do it anymore.